canorve/GALFITools/docs/Ellipse.md

     For this reason, errors given by this program are expected to be greater than those coming from IRAF's ellipse since EllipSectGalfit leaves the axis ratio fixed for the whole radio.
 While, on the other hand, IRAF's ellipse can change axis ratio and angular position for each isophote.

+    In addition, the errors are averaged within different close isophotes, specially for large radius.
+This is how mgefit *sectors_photometry* returns the counts data and, unless I write my own code, I can't change that.

 * Be sure to run this code in the same path that you run GALFIT.